NUENDO

 My mobile recording system provides the highest quality digital

-"IN RECORD"
+"IN RECORD" constantly for the whole

-recording/editing/mixing software program is comprable to
+recording/editing/mixing software program does

 editing and mixing capabilities along with the standard audio

-operation of the program and manipulation of the audio files is
+and manipulation of the audio files is significantly faster in Cubase Pro 9.
+I spend more

-my Nuendo system, check out my
+I have done using my mobile recording system, check out my

 CREDITS page.